A Unified Approach to Synchronization Problems over Subgroups of the Orthogonal Group: A Non-Convex Approach

-We can now describe the details of the two stages of our approach.
-The first stage aims at finding a feasible point $G^0 \in \G^n$ that has a sufficiently small estimation error $\epsilon (G^0)$.
-Theorem~\ref{thm:master} below provides an explicit upper bound on the estimation error $\epsilon (G^0)$ that our non-convex approach requires.
-In Section~\ref{sec:spectral_ini}, we propose a novel spectral estimator for general group synchronization problems and show that under certain stochastic models for the measurements and noise, the proposed spectral estimator satisfies the said upper bound on the estimation error with overwhelming probability and hence can be used as $G^0$ in the first stage.
-Furthermore, the proposed spectral estimator can be computed efficiently.
+We now describe the details of the two stages of our approach.
+The first stage aims to find a feasible point $G^0 \in \G^n$ that has a sufficiently small estimation error $\varepsilon (G^0)$.
+Theorem~\ref{thm:master} below provides an explicit upper bound on the estimation error $\varepsilon (G^0)$ that our non-convex approach requires.
+In Section~\ref{sec:spectral_ini}, we propose a novel spectral-type estimator, called the \emph{entropic spectral estimator}, for general group synchronization problems and show that under certain random models of the measurements and noise, the entropic spectral estimator satisfies the said upper bound on the estimation error with overwhelming probability.
+Moreover, the entropic spectral estimator can be computed efficiently.
+Hence, it can be used as $G^0$ in the first stage.

-In the second stage, starting with the initial point $G^0 $ obtained from the first stage, we iteratively refine the estimates by using the following generalized power method.
+In the second stage, starting with the initial point $G^0 $ obtained from the first stage, we iteratively refine the estimates using GPM, which is described below.

-The name generalized power method of Algorithm~\ref{alg:GPM} comes from its close resemblance with the classical power method~\cite{golub2012matrix} for computing the dominant eigenvector of a matrix.
+The name ``generalized power method'' of Algorithm~\ref{alg:GPM} comes from its close resemblance to the classic power method~\cite{saad2011numerical} for computing the dominant eigenvector of a matrix.
 In fact, problem~\eqref{opt:LS} can be seen as a constrained eigenvalue problem.
-More precisely, in problem~\eqref{opt:LS}, each column $v$ of $G$ is not only normalized to a fixed length ($\nm{v}_2 = \sqrt{n}$ in this case) and orthogonal to all other columns, as in the usual eigenvalue problem, but also subject to an extra constraint that the $d$-dimensional sub-vectors $v_{1:d}, v_{d+1: 2d},\dots, v_{(n-1)d+1:nd}$ are all of unit length (here the \MATLAB notation $v_{k:\ell}$ for denoting the sub-vector $(v_k,\cdots, v_\ell)^\top$ of $v$ is used).
-Despite this resemblance, solving group synchronization problems and analyzing the generalized power method are highly non-trivial, owing to the extra non-convex constraints.
+More precisely, each column $v$ of $G$ is not only normalized to a fixed length (indeed, $\nm{v}_2 = \sqrt{n}$) and orthogonal to all other columns as in the usual eigenvalue problem, but also subject to the extra constraint that the $d$-dimensional sub-vectors $v_{1:d}, v_{d+1: 2d},\dots, v_{(n-1)d+1:nd}$ are all of unit length (here, we use the \MATLAB notation $v_{k:\ell}$ to denote the sub-vector $(v_k,\cdots, v_\ell)^\top$ of $v$).
+Despite this resemblance, the analysis of GPM for solving group synchronization problems is highly non-trivial due to the said extra constraint.